Cat Weatherill, founder of The Mee Club & Tell Me on A Sunday writes ~

 I have been a professional performance storyteller for twenty years www.catweatherill.co.uk I work internationally, telling all kinds of traditional stories: ghost stories, Greek myths, folk tales, fairy tales etc, for adults as well as children.

-But seven years ago, I became fascinated by the art of telling true stories.
+But ten years ago, I became fascinated by the art of telling true stories.
 Personal stories.
-The more I worked with them, the more I loved them, and I have been championing and promoting true-life ever since!
+The more I worked with them, the more I loved them, and I have been championing and promoting true-life ever since.

 What is 'true-life storytelling?'